whozaifa/Mips-32/README.md

 # Mips-32
-mplementation of MIPS 32 processor that performs Addition, Subtraction, Multiplication and Division.
+Implementation of MIPS 32 processor that performs Addition, Subtraction, Multiplication and Division.